qanhnn12/AdventureWork-Sales-Analysis/README.md

 * DIM_Calendar
 * FACT_InternetSales

 Then, save them as CSV files to import to Power BI later.
+View all the files [here](https://github.com/qanhnn12/AdventureWork-Sales-Analysis/tree/main/Data%20Cleaning).

-*Note: FACT_Budget is generated from a seperated Excel file [here](https://github.com/qanhnn12/AdventureWork-Sales-Analysis/blob/main/Data%20Cleaning/SalesBudget.xlsx).*
+*Note: FACT_Budget is generated from a seperated Excel file.*

 ### > Table `DIM_Customers`
 ```TSQL